Bay View Association: Controversies

-The Board, led by President Jon Chism, held the belief that Bay View should defend the membership requirements, resulting in a increase in the Association's directors and officers insurance.
+The Board, led by President Jon Chism, held the belief that Bay View should defend the membership requirements, resulting in an increase in the Association's directors and officers insurance.

-On July, 2017, a civil rights and religious discrimination lawsuit was filed by The Bay View Chautauqua Inclusiveness Group against the Bay View Association of the United Methodist Church in the U. S. District Court for the Western District of Michigan.
+In July 2017, The Bay View Chautauqua Inclusiveness Group filed a civil rights and religious discrimination lawsuit against the Bay View Association in the U. S. District Court for the Western District of Michigan.

 In May 2019, mediation resulted in an agreement to resolve the controversy.
 The agreement was implemented on July 18, 2019 by a Consent Order from the U.S. District Court for the Western District of Michigan.
 There is no longer any religious requirement for membership in the Association or to buy a cottage.

 The Consent Order which ended the membership controversy did not restrict the religious program of the Association.
 As a Chautauqua, the Bay View Association conducts programming in the areas of religion, education, recreation, and the performing arts.
 The Association employs a Director of Worship and Religious Activities, conducts Sunday worship services, and presents lectures on religious subjects daily during the summer Assembly Season.
 All elements of all the programs are open to the general public.

 The Association's Mission Statement is also not affected by the Court's Order.
 The mission of the Bay View Association is to be an institution in which Christian values and traditions are central; To enrich the human experience for individuals and families within Bay View and the surrounding community through a seasonal program of religious, educational, cultural and recreational opportunities; And to provide a Christian perspective in a changing world.

 In July 2020, Bay View faced backlash from their community for perceived racist activity.
 Members in support of the Black Lives Matter movement wrote the names of Black victims of police brutality on sidewalks in Bay View as part of the "say their names" campaign.
 The President of the Board of Trustees ordered the grounds crew to wash away the chalk, and sent an email to members threatening to fine those who chalked the sidewalk.
 This sparked divisive discourse within the association.
 Members asked the Board of Trustees to release a statement condemning racism, which the Board ultimately voted against in a 7 - 2 vote.